Friday, June 5, 2015

 My daughter bought tickets online at Captain John's for $30.00 each for us to go whale watching at 2P.M.
 Their tickets go fast.

-We had several hours to kill so my daughter drove to Fall River and we stopped at Battleship Park to see the Battle Ship USS Massachusetts (BB-58) that was located on the Taunton River and Mt Hope Bay.
+We had several hours to kill, so my daughter drove to Fall River, and we stopped at Battleship Park to see the Battleship USS Massachusetts (BB-58), which was located on the Taunton River and Mt Hope Bay.

 Battle Ship USS Massachusetts (BB-58)

-The Braganza Bridge was being repaired and it had very large, noisy, vacuum pipes connected to it to collect the debris.
+The Braganza Bridge was being repaired, with huge, noisy vacuum pipes connected to it to collect the debris.

 Railroad Museum